 Want to try this workflow?

-RenameClick runs offline by default and helps you rename and organize files by content — with a review-first flow.
+With the Local provider after the one-time model download, RenameClick can run offline and helps you rename and organize files by content with a review-first flow.